PARTYNEXTD00R00/LTC-AUTOCHAGRE-API-USING-SWAP/README.md

 ## ⚠️Before using API

-- You must receive api key from changenow.io
+- You need to get an API key from changenow.io

 ## ✅ Contact